Kgosi Kgafela supports my decision to join BDP- Mmusi

-Bakgatla Paramount Chief, Kgosi Kgafela Kgafela has supported his brother, Mmusi’s decision to join the Botswana Democratic Party, (BDP) the younger brother has claimed.
+Kgosi Kgafela II’s younger brother Mmusi Kgafela says the Bakgatla Paramount Chief has supported his decision to join the Botswana Democratic Party (BDP).

 Kgafela made the claims on Sunday at a BDP rally in Rasesa where he stole the shine from Daniel Bolokwe, a councillor who was being launched by becoming a hot topic of discussion after officially announcing his decision to participate in active politics under the BDP ticket.